 Life is hard, it can be the effort of a lifetime just to save one other person, and you shouldn’t make such accusations so casually.

-You have reached out to me, with a DM, to my initial post questioning whose beautiful world this is on recent events about rape.
+It is not really about you, it is about your views.
+You have reached out to me with a DM, to my initial post questioning whose beautiful world this is, after seeing/reflecting recent events about rape and various outrageous wars, and you seem to try to convince me those are not as important as AI safety.

 It is not you do not embrace “my goals”, but seems but you believe , “working on addressing rape or war would be distractions to AI safety risks”.

-You do have the horrifying misinterpretation of what rape is, and you insist on that.
+You also do seem have a worrisome misinterpretation of what rape is.
 You have mentioned that “Since rape is a side effect of erotic excitement, and so removing rape would mean removing erotic excitement.”
-This claim is outrageous.
+This claim is wrong.
 First of all rape is about power, and limited relation to erotic excitement.
-This view is also very perpetrator-centric.
+This view on “erotic excitement” is very perpetrator-centric.
 At best you could compare with murder, but I would argue it is worse than murder because the person enjoys humiliating another human.
 Removing rape does not mean removing erotic excitement.
-This is just simply wrong.

 I may have reached the point where I can crystallize my position into a few clear propositions: